So, what’s going on with your locks? Why exactly is your hair thinning? And the biggest question: can you go bald from postpartum hair loss?

 Add to the mix the fact that you may be a bit stressed and sleep-deprived, and you have a recipe for a lot of confused hormones.

-The shifting hormones cause your hair follicles to enter a so-called “resting” stage.
+The shifting hormones cause your hair follicles to enter the so-called “resting” stage (the telogen phase).

 After a good “rest” your follicles then decide it’s time to shed their old strands to make way for new ones.
-Thus, the clumps in the shower.
+So, those clumps in the shower could be signaling the return and early anagen phase.

 Instead of shedding about 80 hairs a day, new moms can shed nearly 400 each day!